fernphy/ftol_data/ftol_data_README.txt

 -   affinities_group: Type of group the fossil belongs to (crown or stem)
 -   affinities: Narrowest clade the fossil belongs to; the clade whose date is constrained by the fossil
 -   monophyly: Are the affinities monophyletic?
-‘Yes,’ ‘No,’ or ‘Monotypic’
+‘Yes’, ‘No’, or ‘Monotypic’
 -   number_tips: Number of tips in the clade constrained by the fossil
 -   mrca: Node number of MRCA for the clade constrained by the fossil
 -   stem_mrca: Node number of the parent node of the MRCA for the clade